 The first component of the CDL test is the general vehicle inspection.
 Linemen should be able to point to or touch the part you are inspecting while verbally articulating what you are inspecting for.
 You should be able to tell the examiner what the components are and what defects you are looking for.

 The second component of the CDL test is the basic control skills.
 Linemen will need to be able to perform three different exercises to demonstrate the ability to safely maneuver a commercial vehicle.
 The examiner for the test will let you know what exercise to perform.
 Linemen will receive negative points if their vehicle or trailer crosses a boundary line.

 The third component of the CDL test is the road test.
 Linemen will take the vehicle out on the road with the examiner for a trip that will take 30 to 45 minutes.
 As the lineman drives along the route, the examiner will direct the performance of various maneuvers.
 The examiner will be making various scoring marks on the test form while you are driving.
 The marks do not necessarily mean you have done something wrong.

 In summary, it is critical for anyone who is serious to starting a career as a lineman to pursue their CDL.
-There are many programs across the country that help those interested in receiving their CDL receive the appropriate license including many lineman training programs listed on National Lineman Careers.
+There are many programs across the country that help those interested in receiving their CDL receive the appropriate license including many lineman training programs listed on Lineman Central.